pvasek/kudu-wiki/Web-hooks.md

 **Response**

-201 Created or 409 Conflict (if url already exists as a hook)
+201 Created or 409 Conflict (if url already exists as the address of a hook but the event is different)

 ```
 {